jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) any other matter relating to establishing and operating the committee.
 (4) Section 96B of the Land Transport Management Act 2003 applies when the relevant person referred to in subsection (2)﻿(c) of this section is considering appointing a member of a committee established by a rule under this section.
 (5) Section 96C of the Land Transport Management Act 2003 applies to any committee established by a rule under this section.
+(6) Ordinary rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 160 Other provisions concerning ordinary rules
 (1) An ordinary rule may apply generally or to different classes of person, vehicle, or land transport related service, or to the same class of person, vehicle, or land transport related service in different circumstances.
 (2) An ordinary rule may apply generally throughout New Zealand or within a specified part or parts of New Zealand.
-(3) The commencement of an ordinary rule may be wholly suspended until it is applied by the Minister, by notice in the Gazette.
+(3) The commencement of an ordinary rule may be wholly suspended until it is applied by the Minister, by notice (see subsection (9)).
 (4) An ordinary rule may—
   (a) require or provide for a matter to be determined, undertaken, or approved by the Agency, the Director, or any other person:
   (aa) empower the Agency, the Director, or any other person to impose requirements or conditions as to the performance of activities: